نوع مقاله : مقاله پژوهشی

 Semantic Ambiguity and Conceptual Uncertainty: The study delves into how the absence of a clear definition for key terms like "right" and "human" has led to the expansion of meanings and the potential for contradictory interpretations.

-Proliferation of Incompatible Examples of Rights: The article examines the consequences of the multiplication of rights claims, leading to conflicting rights that undermine the coherence of the human rights discourse.
+Proliferation of Incompatible Examples of Rights: The paper examines the consequences of the multiplication of rights claims, leading to conflicting rights that undermine the coherence of the human rights discourse.

 Domination and Subjugation: Finally, the research explores how these conceptual and normative ambiguities have facilitated the use of human rights as a tool for legitimizing domination, turning the discourse against its original purpose.